Oltre AI

 • Answer-focused content structure: clear, extractable summaries

-• Statistical evidence and citations: data AI can confidently reference
+• Statistical evidence and citations: dated data AI can reference (especially for Perplexity)

 • E-E-A-T signals: Experience, Expertise, Authoritativeness, Trustworthiness

-• Schema markup: structured data for AI parsing
+• Schema markup: structured data from Schema.org (the standard vocabulary for web structured data)

 • Third-party presence: mentions across trusted platforms